Endogenizing the Cost Parameter in Cournot Oligopoly: Subgame-perfect equilibrium under demand uncertainty

-If $T=0$, then our model corresponds to a classic Cournot duopoly at which the retailers' cost equals the price that is set by a single profit maximizing supplier.
-In this case, we may normalize $c$ to $0$ (now the non-negative assumption on $\alpha$ implies that $\alpha_L>c$) and the first derivative of $\us$, see \eqref{14}, simplifies to
+for all $u$ such that $0\le u \le r^*+3T+c$.
+Finally, if $T=0$, then our model corresponds to a classic Cournot duopoly at which the retailers' cost equals the price that is set by a single revenue-maximizing supplier.
+As shown in our related study, \cite{Le17}, in this case, the milder condition of \emph{decreasing generalized mean residual life (GMRL)} is sufficient to yield existence and uniqueness of Bayes-Nash equilibrium.

-Thus, cf. \eqref{14}, the unique - under the DMRL assumption - critical point of $\us$ now satisfies $r^*=\m\(r^*\)$, i.e. the optimal profit margin $r^*$ of the supplier is the unique fixed point of the mean residual lifetime function.
-So we have,

-\begin{corollary} Consider a market with a linear inverse demand function for a single product distributed by two retailers without inventories, who order the quantities they will release to the market from a single supplier, who sells at a common price.
-Assume that the supplier doesn't know the actual value of the demand intercept $\alpha$ but has a belief about it, expressed by a probability distribution function $F$.
-Then, under the assumption that $F$ is of decreasing mean residual lifetime $\m\(\cdot\)$ and the supplier's cost is below all values of $\alpha$, the supply chain formed by the supplier and the retailers has a unique Bayesian Nash equilibrium.
-At equilibrium and after normalizing the supplier's cost to 0, the supplier sells at a price $w^*=r^*$, which is the unique fixed point of $\m\(\cdot\)$ and each of the producers (retailers) orders quantity $q^*\(w\)= \frac13\(\alpha-w\)^+$. \end{corollary}